milesnature/html-notes-python/README.md

 * Prevent duplicates.
 A single source helps prevent the spread/duplication of files across devices, applications, and directories.
 * Self-custody.
 No ads, no tracking, no third parties.
 * No database.
 * Super lightweight.
 Lightening fast load times.
 No compiling or builds.
-Minimal PHP script (to edit/write files).
+Minimal Python script (to edit/write files).
 It is easily swapped out with another back-end, like Python or Node.
 * Search is instantaneous because all the data is on a single page.
 * Edit notes directly in the browser or in your favorite text editor.
 * Designed for mobile and desktop.